ubc-library-rbsc/gillis-2021/pages/labour.md

 ## Additional Sources of Work

+<p style="text-indent: 25px;">Not all forcibly displaced families worked sugar beet farms.
+Albert Ohama's family, for example, worked on a farm that appears from the letters to have had cows and horses and required the family to cut about 30 acres of hay.
+Although different from sugar beet farming, this work was no less grueling and still took up nearly all of the family's time<sup>5</sup>.</p>
-<p style="text-indent: 25px;"> Often times, the pay of sugar beet farming was not enough.
-Family members had to find other ways to make ends meet within the restrictions placed upon their movement and labour by the Canadian government.
+<p style="text-indent: 25px;"> Be it sugar beets or other field work, the wages paid to forcibly displaced Japanese Canadians for working these farms was not enough for families to make ends meet, especially if they were trying to pay for school.
+Family members ended up having to find other ways to make money within the bounds of the restrictions placed upon their movement and labour by the Canadian government.
 For some, this involved doing other work for their “boss” or helping out on larger farms that were being worked by other families.
-Other times this involved finding other types of work. </p>

-“Most of the Japanese sugar beet workers have now gone to the... work camp or to Ontario to cut pulp wood and few have landed swell jobs in Winnipeg.”
-Nagamori19430109-17
+Other times this involved finding other types of work away from where their families were forced to live.
+Several of the correspondents note that members of their family, other forcibly displaced Japanese Canadians, or they themselves were either thinking about or did travel eastward to find other work.</p>
+{% include feature/card.html text="Image description: Jackie Takahashi [right], Yoshio Nakamura [left], and another Japanese Canadian boy riding a tractor.
+Some forcibly displaced families were able to take on additional work helping other families they knew from B.C.In one letter to Joan, Jackie mentions, "We finished thinning on Tuesday, July 1 around 4 P.M.
+We went up to Yosh’s place to help them thin their beets for a couple of days." objectid="https://library-rbsc-2017.sites.olt.ubc.ca/files/2021/08/RBSC_ARC_1786_Photographs-2-5-test.jpg"}

-<p style="text-indent: 25px;">The types of work that Japanese Canadians could pick up greatly depended on their gender.
+<p style="text-indent: 25px;">In addition to restrictions on location and types of labour, the types of work that Japanese Canadians could find greatly depended on their gender.
 Men tended to find work, as Jackie Takahashi did, in logging or other farming work, while women were more likely to doing house-work or to find factory or administrative work in towns or major cities.</p>
+{% include feature/blockquote.html text="All I have to say is that I fail my grade, I intend to quit school and go out working.
+Probably house-working in winter and farming in summer.
+That’s about all the work there is for girls out here." author="Sumi Mototsune" citation="Letter to Joan Gillis, July 18, 1943"%}

 ## Geography and Climate
 <p style="text-indent: 25px;">Weather greatly affected when and how work was able to get done.
 Many of the letters describe conditions in which it was impossible to keep working because of inclement weather.
 Other times, even when families could work, they had to do so in extreme weather conditions.</p>
 <div class="container">
   <div class="row">
     <div class="col-sm-6 border-right my-auto">